Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Yeah, yeah.

-Making up on the flop.
+Making it up on the flu.

-So the extent of cancellation is nowhere near comparable.
+Right, so the extent of cancellation is nowhere near comparable.

-We have the left trying to cancel people on a top-down manner in a top-down manner.
+We have the left trying to cancel people on a top-down manner, in a top-down manner.

 So it's not comparable.